sy-harabi/sy-harabi.github.io/_posts/2024-08-09-Optimizing-Early-Game-Part-One-Selecting-Remotes.md

 - You can spawn 500 parts over 1,500 ticks, meaning you can have a maximum of 500 parts at any given time.
 Most of the time, your spawn will produce one of these creeps:

   - **Miners:** Harvest energy from sources throughout their lifespan.
-  - **Haulers:** Transport harvested energy to where it's needed, such as storage or spawn extensions.
+  - **Haulers:** Transport harvested energy to where it's needed, such as storage, spawn or extensions.
   - **Upgraders/Builders:** Use the transported energy to upgrade the controller or construct structures.

 Other important creeps include: